tehwalris/forest/doc/codemod-purposes.md

 - `js-codemod`
   - `arrow-function-arguments`
     - create an array expression which represents all the arguments to an arrow function
-    - add spread to parameter list if necessary
+    - add a spread to the parameter list if necessary
-    - replace the usages of the variable `arguments` by that expression
+    - replace all usages of the variable \texttt{arguments} by that expression
   - `arrow-function`
     - replace normal functions with arrow functions with some exceptions
-    - except when binding anything except this
-    - except when this is referenced in the body without binding
+    - the functions must be unbound when or bound only with \texttt{this}
+    - the body of unbound functions must not reference \texttt{this}
   - `expect`
     - switch every assertion from one assertion library to another
-    - sometimes switching one function name for another
+    - replace certain function names
-    - sometimes replacing the whole expression and copying over some parts
+    - sometimes replace the whole expression and copy over parts
   - `flow-bool-to-boolean`
     - replace references to one type by references to another type
-    - limit changes to references in type position
+    - only modify references that are type position
+    - this script uses non-standard syntax
   - `invalid-requires`
-    - same as `unchain-variables`, but limited to statements that contain `require`
+    - same as \texttt{unchain-variables}, but limited to statements that contain \texttt{require}
+    - this script was ignored, because it is too similar to the other script
   - `jest-11-update`
     - no example code
   - `jest-arrow`
     - replace normal functions with arrow functions with some exceptions
-    - only when used as arguments to calls to a specific library
+    - only modify function that are used as arguments to calls to a specific library
   - `jest-remove-describe`
     - replace function calls by their body with some exceptions
-    - only if the function has a specific name
+    - only modify functions that have a specific name
-    - only if the function is at the top level of the program
+    - only modify functions that are at the top level of the program
   - `jest-remove-disable-automock`
     - remove calls to a specific function
-    - preserve any calls which are chained from it
+    - preserve any calls that are chained from the removed call
   - `jest-rm-mock`
     - no example code
   - `jest-update`